 Abilities: Levitate / Heatproof / Heavy Metal

-With fantastic mixed defenses, and a combination of typing and choice of abilities that gives it only one weakness, Bronzong is a fantastic mixed wall that can take on a multitude of threats without breaking a sweat.
-Thanks to its Steel typing, Bronzong is one of the few reliable checks to the ferocious Dragon-types that roam OU, including Latios and Haxorus.
-Bronzong functions brilliantly in a support role, as it can reliably set up Stealth Rock, as well as provide dual screens and Trick Room support.
-Bronzong also has the ability to go on the offense as a tank that can both take hits and deal damage; such a set commonly sports Earthquake, Gyro Ball, and Hidden Power Ice to take on as many different Pokemon as possible.
-However, Bronzong isn't completely invulnerable.
-Its low HP stat and lack of reliable recovery means that it will easily be whittled down over the course of the match.
-All in all, Bronzong is a competent Pokemon that when used rightly, will be a very effective use of a teamslot.
+With fantastic mixed defenses and a combination of typing and choice of abilities that gives it only one weakness, Bronzong is a fantastic mixed wall that can take on a multitude of threats without breaking a sweat.
+Thanks to its Steel typing, Bronzong is one of the few reliable checks to the ferocious Dragon-types that roam OU including Latios and Garchomp.
+Bronzong functions brilliantly in a support role, as it can reliably set up Stealth Rock, as well as provide dual screens support.
+It isn't horrible offensively, either, boasting a slow Gyro Ball, Hidden Power Ice to smack around Dragon-types, Gliscor, and Landorus-T, and Earthquake to remove Heatran.

 Base Stats: 250 HP / 5 Atk / 5 Def / 35 SpA / 105 SpD / 50 Spe